Three Flexible Options

 Exams may be proctored using the secure online proctoring service, ProctorU, for a fee of $8-14 per exam, depending on the length of the exam.
 You must also have access to a computer with a webcam and reliable Internet connection to use ProctorU.

 Approved Testing Sites

-Students must inform the Office of Distributed Learning of their preferred testing site, and contact the site coordinator at least one week before each exam to schedule a test appointment.
+site, and then contact the site coordinator at least one week before each exam to schedule your appointment.

 Students may use a proctor from any accredited college or university that has testing services available.
 Most institutions have testing facilities or testing services offered through their online program.
 Students will need to complete a Proctor Request Form [PDF] for approval to take exams at an off-campus testing location.